 Copyright video: de Bijenkorf

 The Grote Marktstraat has completely changed in the last two years.
 Inspired by the old Hague Court and the royal lace patterns, Architect Lana du Croq wanted to make it an open ball room.
 New and renovated buildings as the Markies & Sythoff city give the street a royal grandeur.
 And in the midst of the shopping street is the Bijenkorf.
 Even though it is now between other buildings that sparkle modernity, de Bijenkorf still holds its glamourous status.
-With the third The Hague edition of Turn on the Lights the department store shows it shines like never before.
+Every year in November the department store shows it shines like never before and reveils it’s Christmas shopping windows in the most spectacular way.

 The Hague Highlights points out that his department store is seen as the highlight of the Amsterdam School of Architecture (1910-1930) Apart from the façade and the staircase, the intelligent reader’s guide tells a funny fact about the escalator.
 Did you know that people actually queued to get a ride and there was actually an employee to supervise the crowd?